Thierry Jamin: In search of Paititi and Inca presence

-2011 : The "secret door" of Machu Picchu
+Door in Machu Picchu

 In August 2011, Jamin was contacted by David Crespy, a French engineer from Barcelona, Spain.
-A year before, while he was visiting Machu Picchu, he noticed what looked like a 'hidden door' located at the bottom of one of the main buildings.
-After visiting the site, Jamin, confirmed the existence of a door and on December 19, 2011, he submitted a research project with the objective to use ground-penetrating radar technologies to determine if some cavities were located behind the door, which was approved by the Peruvian Ministry of Culture.
+A year before, while visiting Machu Picchu, he noticed what looked like a 'hidden door' located at the bottom of one of the main buildings.
+After visiting the site, Jamin, confirmed the existence of a door.
+On December 19, 2011, he submitted a research project with the objective to use ground-penetrating radar technologies to determine if some cavities were located behind the door, which was approved by the Peruvian Ministry of Culture.
 Jamin's team investigated the site in March 2012.

-With the help of several technologies, the team led by Jamin, and composed by the Peruvian archaeologist Hilbert Sumire Bustincio, the Spanish archeologist Daniel Ángel Merino Panizo and the Peruvian architect and specialist in conservation Víctor Armando Pimentel Gurmendi, were able to detect the presence of cavities and the possibility of archaeological material.
-Based on the results of the non-invasive techniques used by Jamin's team, one of their assumptions is that the site could be the burial tomb of Pachacutec.
+Jamin led the investigating team composed of Peruvian archaeologist Hilbert Sumire Bustincio, Spanish archeologist Daniel Ángel Merino Panizo, and Peruvian architect and conservation specialist Víctor Armando Pimentel Gurmendi, With the help of several technologies, they were able to detect the presence of cavities and the possibility of archaeological material.
+Based on the results of the non-invasive techniques used by Jamin's team, one of their assumptions was that the site could be the burial tomb of Pachacutec.

 On May 22, 2012, Jamin submitted a new project proposal to the Ministry of Culture to open the door.
-In November 2012, the regional Direction of Culture of Cusco denied the authorization to excavate the site and, in February 2013, strongly criticized, along with the Direction of Machu Picchu Archaeological Park, the lack of scientism and methodology of his project and assumptions.
-As per February 2013, the Ministry of Culture from Lima has not made any decision and negotiations are ongoing, and Jamin hopes for a new study conducted by a third party.
+In November 2012, the regional Directorate of Culture of Cusco denied the authorization to excavate the site.
+In February 2013, governing body, along with the Direction of Machu Picchu Archaeological Park, strongly criticized the lack of scientific rigor and methodology of his project and assumptions.
+As per February 2013, the Ministry of Culture from Lima had not made any decision and negotiations were ongoing.
+Jamin hoped for a new study conducted by a third party.

-Some days after these polemics, Jamin declared to have received anonymous death threats by mail, and that he wanted to sue the Regional Direction of Culture of Cusco for having declared he's a tomb robber.
+Shortly after his project was rejected, Jamin claimed to have received anonymous death threats by mail, and threatened to sue the Regional Directorate of Culture of Cusco for having declared him a tomb robber.